aspirepress/documentation/docs/aspiresync/index.md

 - Download the latest version of a plugin/theme, or all versions, or a subset
 - Handles closed and not found plugins/themes
 - Updates only those items that are updated in SVN, so you don't have to pull the entire repository
-- Supports Postgres databse out of the box for metadata storage
+- Supports Postgres database out of the box for metadata storage
 - Operates in up to 24 parallel tasks to allow for a speedy download and sync

 ## How to install and run AspireSync